Charles-Lqx/BCAM/README.md

 # BCAM
 BCAM.scala  : the BCAM implement
-\n
 BCAMTest.scala : the simulation code for BCAM